 A. Letters need to be in by residency program deadlines—this varies by discipline and by program.
 Students should look up program deadlines on individual program websites.
 Most are around November 15th .
 Letters will be scanned by the Dean’s Office as soon they are submitted by faculty.
 However, in ERAS, letters must be assigned by the student to each program.

 Q. Where should my letters of recommendation for residency be sent?

-A. Letters of recommendation to be scanned into ERAS MUST be accompanied by the ERAS LOR cover sheet.
+A. Letters of recommendation to be scanned into ERAS MUST be accompanied by an ERAS cover sheet that you will print out when you designate your letter writers in ERAS.
 All instructions for the faculty member to follow are on that cover sheet.
 Once the College of Medicine Dean's Office receives the letter with the cover sheet, the staff will scan it into the ERAS system with your information.

 Q. How do I indicate which of my letters of recommendation for residency get assigned to which programs?